Table of Contents

 Advantages and Disadvantages of Loan Settlement

-To understand is loan settlement is the right choice for you, it is important to weigh the pros and cons of it:
+To understand if loan settlement is the right choice for you, it is important to weigh the pros and cons of it:

 Advantages of Loan Settlement

-Debt Reduction: Settlement on loan is a good solution if the borrower is unable to repay the loan during the loan tenure
+- Debt Reduction: Loan settlement is a good solution if the borrower is unable to repay the loan during the loan tenure.

-Protects from Legal Consequences: Defaulting on loan instalments can lead to serious consequences like asset confiscation or legal action (in extreme cases).
-Settlement on loan offers you the option to clear off your loan.
+- Protects from Legal Consequences: Defaulting on loan instalments can lead to serious consequences like asset confiscation or legal action (in extreme cases).
+Loan settlement offers you the option to clear off your loan.

 Disadvantages of Loan Settlement